SubbalakshmiC/CCNA-1/CCNA_Sam.md

 # CCNA Notes

-All notes made here relate to ICND 1 or 2, and may be a little lacking.
+All notes made here relate to ICND 1 or 2, and may be a little lacking or nonsensical.
 Sorry.

 ---
 # ICND1